-This Policy may be revised pursuant to the requirements for Public Housing Agency Annual Plans, set out in 24 CFR 301 et. seq.
+This Policy may be revised pursuant to the requirements for Public Housing Agency Annual Plans, set out in 24 CFR 903 et. seq.

-1.4.2 Pursuant to Annual Agency Plan Revisions [24 CFR 966.5]
+1.4.2 Revisions Not Associated with Annual Agency Plan [24 CFR 966.5]

 Revisions not associated with the Agency Plan process may be implemented according to the requirements set out in 24 CFR 966.5.